fbpx Skip to content

 If you have completed BLS in the past, register for our BLS Renewal course and save money!
 Contact us to learn more.

-Cycles of CPR
+Cycles of Cardiopulmonary resuscitation (CPR)

 Understanding how to provide CPR for patients is one of the elements of Basic Life Support.
 CPR is done in 5 cycles per 2 minutes.
 The new guidelines say that compression rates of at least 100 per minute need to be kept, no matter the age of the person.
 Compression depth should be about 2 inches for adults and ⅓ of the chest depth for younger children and infants.
 The chest must be allowed to recoil after every compression.
-CPR should only be stopped if the rescuer needs to use an AED or to change position.
+CPR should only be stopped if the rescuer needs to use an AED (automated external defibrillator) or to change position.

 Basic Rules and Objectives of a First Aider

-One of the last main elements of Basic Life Support for a first aider are the Three Ps.
-This stands for – preserve life, prevent deterioration, and promote recovery.
-Therefore, the first aider must prevent the person from dying, prevent further injuries or damage and attempt to heal the injuries of the person.
+One of the main elements of Basic Life Support for a first aider is the Three Ps: preserve life, prevent deterioration, and promote recovery.
+A first aider must prevent death, prevent further injuries, and support healing.
+Basic life support training teaches the objectives of BLS, when it must be performed, and the golden rules to follow:

-1. All medical emergencies require a systematic approach
+• All medical emergencies require a systematic approach

 Why the Elements of Basic Life Support are Important